ProjectPODER/TowerBuilder_EN/docs/C1/Seccion2.md

 # Edit configuration

-Now you can start laying out your website: you'll have to define a project name and other settings.
+Now you can start building your website: you'll have to define a project name and other settings.
 To do this, you must:

 1. Browse to the settings file: To do so, enter your repository and search for the file named "**_config.yml**".